-MGB Buyer's Guide
+MGB Buyers Guide

 The presence of water in the oil is a sure sign of a blown head gasket and potentially a cracked or warped head.
 If the oil inside the valve cover is frothing at idle this indicates severe bore and/or valve guide wear.
 Oil leaks are commonly found near the timing chain cover, gearbox bell housing cover, drain hole, and tappet side covers.
 When on the road, you’ll want to look for proper oil pressure – 50psi in 4th gear with the engine warm.
 A significantly lower reading might mean a faulty oil pressure sending unit, a worn oil pump, or worn engine bearings.
 Running hot indicates a worn water pump, a blocked radiator, or even burned exhaust valves.

 The safest bet is to have a professional shop replace an entire worn MGB engine with a rebuilt unit.
 A properly rebuilt and installed MGB engine will last you quite a while when properly maintained – easily 100,000 miles.
+If you are interested in power tuning your MGB, you may find this well-written guide to be helpful.
+The additional publications listed in the left column will also help you make an educated purchase and keep your MGB running its best.

 Transmission and Drive Train